Love (Short Story Series) - Index & Description

 Unlike the Romantics, we are reluctant to say that having loved once and failed, love is no longer within our reach.
 While emotional creatures, we are unable to adopt physical satisfaction as the sole criterion for success.
 While we might understand the point, the attempt of our poets and songwriters to describe love concerning the bliss of being lost in another’s eyes and body burns hot then, after the 10th repeat, simply leaves us cold.

 But then, when each time we ask ourselves, “Well then, what more is there,” we turn to contemplate dishes yet to be washed, dinners uncooked and floors unswept.
 Attempts to describe love in that broader domestic partnership sense engage different subject matters that can and must persist regardless of desire.
 Relationship compounded by finance, dependents and washing machines.

-From a different angle, do we seek the love of Helen for Paris, or Troilus and Cressida, or Orlando and Rosalind or Odysseus and Penelope or Socrates and Diotima?
+From a different angle, do we seek the love of Helen for Paris, or Troilus and Cressida, or Orlando and Angelica or Odysseus and Penelope or Socrates and Diotima?
 Will our love be so soon forgotten or distorted like that of Aurelius and Faustina?
 But perhaps our choices have already been reduced to those of Kormak searching in vain for Steingerd?
 Or lost behind the curtains of time like Patye and Dawes?
 Or maybe the intangible, Don Quixote and Dulcinea.
 And, maybe even the intangible tragedy of Marcela and Chrysostom might color our view of love

 Some have got to this point and concluded that love is just an illusion.
 Or perhaps it is just a pale jewel, some bauble for the young to chase.
 Some ask, “Does it make any sense?”

 And then it starts again, lightly brushing against another’s mind.

 There can be little question that the subject of love is often quietly put into a basket.
 Perhaps the same bucket we put all complicated things or those that with no scientific explanation.
 Maybe the same basket we placed the love of a mother for her child, or for the faithful for their god a moment ago.